moszeed/kindle-periodical/README.md

 create a periodical format .mobi file

 ## Dependencies
-"kindlegen" must be installed and set as PATH variable ...
+[kindlegen](http://smile.amazon.com/gp/feature.html?docId=1000765211) must be installed and set as PATH variable or the path to the directory in options.

 ## How to install
     npm install kindle-periodical